Shimōsa (train)

-The Shimōsa (しもうさ) is an all-stations train service in Japan operated by the East Japan Railway Company (JR East) between Kaihimmakuhari in Chiba Prefecture and Ōmiya in Saitama Prefecture.
-Shimosa looks like Musashino train, but Musashino train goes from Hachioji or Fuchu-hommachi and Shimosa goes from Shin-Narashino or Kaihimmakuhari.
+The Shimōsa (しもうさ) is an all-stations train service in Japan operated by the East Japan Railway Company (JR East) between Kaihimmakuhari in the Chiba Prefecture and Ōmiya in the Saitama Prefecture.
+The Shimosa looks like the Musashino train because they use the same train stock.
+However, there are some differences between these two services, the Musashino train goes from Hachioji or Fuchu-hommachi whereas the Shimosa goes from Shin-Narashino or Kaihimmakuhari.

 Service pattern

 Three services operate every day, during the morning and evening rush hours.
 In the morning, 1 train originates from Shin-Narashino to Ōmiya, then returning to Kaihimmakuhari.
 In the evening, 2 trains originate from Shin-Narashino to Ōmiya, return to Nishi-Funabashi, then head back to Ōmiya again, before returning to Shin-Narashino.
 The timetables for weekdays and weekends are different.
 As a side note, the morning return train operates a one-stop service after it returns to Kaihimmakuhari, from Kaihimmakuhari to Shin-Narashino.

 Route

 The trains to and from Ōmiya use one of the Musashino Line freight branches, which connects the Musashino Line (Musashi-Urawa Station) and the Tōhoku Main Line (Yono Station).
 It also use parts of the Keiyo Line, from Minami-Funabashi to Kaihimmakuhari.